Aditya-Saraf/National-Basketball-Association/README.md

 - It can be clearly observed (using median) that players who used to play on position-C had a longer career span followed by players who played at position-F. At last, players who played at position-G had the smallest career span.
 Hence from the above analysis, we can say that the career span of players according to their positions is — C > F > G.
 - Neither silhouette nor elbow method can clearly determine the optimal cluster in the coaches data.
 Thus the data cannot be clustered properly.
 - The results of analysis of height and weight w.r.t the position of the player showed that ’height’ and ’weight’ are highly correlated with correlation = 0.82, which was intuitively correct since a player with more height tends to have more mass resulting in more weight.
 The further and main part of this analysis was 3-means clustering (k=3, since categories = C,F,G) over the weight and height.
 It was found that the height of players significantly impacts the position of their gameplay.
-- The results clearly comprehend that the players with more height tend to play at position-C, followed by position-F and the shortest players play at position-G. Also, Tall players have a longer career span.
+- The results clearly comprehend that the players with more height tend to play at position-C, followed by position-F and the shortest players play at position-G. Also, Tall players have a longer career span.(Figure 8)

 ## References
 - M. S. Oughali, M. Bahloul and S. A. El Rahman, "Analysis of NBA Players and Shot Prediction Using Random Forest and XGBoost Models," 2019 International Conference on Computer and Information Sciences (ICCIS), 2019, pp. 1-5, doi: 10.1109/ICCISci.
 2019.8716412. https://ieeexplore.ieee.org/document/8716412